ejsdotsh/ejsdotsh/README.md

 ----

-outside of work, i ride bikes (road, cyclocross), rollerskate, take pictures, read, make and consume copius amounts of coffee and gelato, play with tech, and am constantly teaching myself/learning something new, which is currently [computer science](https://github.com/ejsdotsh/cs-autodidact) and [12 programming langugages in 2023](https://github.com/ejsdotsh/12in23).
+outside of work, i ride bikes (road, cyclocross), rollerskate, take pictures, read, make and consume copious amounts of coffee and gelato, play with tech, and am constantly teaching myself/learning something new, which is currently [computer science](https://github.com/ejsdotsh/cs-autodidact) and [12 programming languages in 2023](https://github.com/ejsdotsh/12in23).